 Earnings Variability (Past 10 Years): Measures the variability of annual earnings per share over the last 10 years.
-Debt/EBITDA: Debt/EBITDA leverages a top-down approach and is calculated based on operating income - cost of sales - SGA (selling, general and administrative expenses) - other operating expenses + depreciation & amortization.
-Standard Deviation: Measures variability of returns around the average return for an investment portfolio.
+Total Debt/EBITDA: Returns total debt as a percent of EBITDA for the period and date(s) requested in local currency by default.
+For US GAAP companies with operating lease liabilities, this is calculated as Total Debt minus Operating Lease Liabilities divided by Earnings Before Interest, Taxes, Depreciation & Amortization.
+For all other companies, this is calculated as Total Debt divided by Earnings Before Interest, Taxes, Depreciation & Amortization.
+Standard Deviation: Measures variability of returns around the averagere turn for an investment portfolio.
 Higher standard deviation suggests greater risk.